 Subdivision 1.
 Qualifying plan.
-A district may develop an educational improvement plan for the purpose of qualifying for alternative teacher compensation aid under sections 122A.414 and 122A.415.
-The plan must include measures for improving school district, school site, teacher, and individual student performance.
+A district or intermediate school district may develop an educational improvement plan for the purpose of qualifying for the alternative teacher professional pay system under section 122A.414.
+The plan must include measures for improving school district, intermediate school district, school site, teacher, and individual student performance.

 Subd.
 2. Plan components.
 The educational improvement plan must be approved by the school board and have at least these elements:

 (1) assessment and evaluation tools to measure student performance and progress;